CustAny: Customizing Anything from A Single Example: Method

 where \(c_l\) serves as the local-level condition for the diffusion UNet.
 Then, we add one cross-attention module in each upblock of the diffusion UNet in order to inject the ID-related details into the model without compressing $c_l$ dimensions, feeding the model with as much ID information as possible.

-where $Q_l=Z_lW_q$, $K_l=c_{l}W_k$, $V_l=c_{l}W_v$ are the query, key, and value of cross-attention module, in which $W_l$, $W_l$, $W_l$ are the weight matrices of the trainable linear projection layers, and $Z_l$ is the query feature containing the latent input information.

-Through the dual-level ID injection, we provide the model with sufficient ID-related information, both at the semantic level and the detail level, on the premise of not impairing the text editing ability of the model.
+where $Q_l=Z_lW_q$, $K_l=c_{l}W_k$, $V_l=c_{l}W_v$ are the query, key, and value of cross-attention module, in which $W_l$, $W_l$, $W_l$ are the weight matrices of the trainable linear projection layers, and $Z_l$ is query feature containing the latent input information.
+By dual-level ID injection, we have the model with sufficient ID-related information at both semantic and detail levels, without impairing its text-editing ability.